-PPB 103B Professional Practice and Business II 13 hours/0.5 credits
+PPB 103B Professional Practice & Business II

-This course prepares students to develop an effective business plan.
+his course prepares students to develop an effective business plan.
 Students will learn important aspects of planning and organizing a massage business-including business structure, startup & monthly costs, finances, insurance, law, and taxes.
 Students will develop a business plan using the knowledge they have gained.
 This will include a personal mission statement and business policies and procedures.